rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/smtp.md

 ## Vulnerable Application

-This module creates a mock SMTP server which accepts credentials or unautheneticated email before throwing a `503` error.
+This module creates a mock SMTP server which accepts credentials or unauthenticated email before throwing a `503` error.

 ## Verification Steps